onehashai/onehash-connect/help/change-the-time-format.md

 # Change the time format

-Based on your preference, Zulip can display times either in a 12-hour format (e.g. 5:00 PM) or a 24-hour format (e.g. 17:00).
+Based on your preference, OneHash Connect can display times either in a 12-hour format (e.g. 5:00 PM) or a 24-hour format (e.g. 17:00).

 ### Change the time format